What is the DMPTool?

 - The tool's functionality is compromised (i.e., slow response times, poor performance, or software bugs)

-Our work on the DMPTool is guided by the following principles.
-Organizations that participate in the DMPTool community are expected to understand and abide by these principles.
+The following principles guide our work on the DMPTool.
+Organizations that actively participate in the DMPTool community agree to abide by these principles.

 - Continuous improvement of the DMPTool's utility and features